 What are ‘minimum accounting items’?

 No disclosure notes are required to support micro-entity accounts.
 However, details of charges, contingent liabilities, capital commitments, advances, guarantees and other financial commitments must be disclosed at the foot of the balance sheet.
 These items are referred to as the ‘minimum accounting items’.
+In December 2017 the FRC also released Triennial Review amendments to FRS 105, and these require two additional notes to the accounts: the average number of employees and (if applicable) details of any off-balance sheet arrangements.
+These must be reported for accounting periods beginning on or after 1 January 2019, but earlier application of these amendments is allowed.

 What statements should be included on the balance sheet of a micro-entity?